 Subject to any requirements of the TSXV, the Board may determine the expiry date of each Option.
-Subject to a limited extension if an Option expires during a Black Out Period, Options may be exercised for a period of up to ten years after the grant date, provided that: (i) upon a Participant's termination for Cause, all Options, whether vested or not as at the Termination Date will automatically and immediately expire and be forfeited; (ii) upon the death of a Participant, all unvested Options as at the Termination Date shall automatically and immediately vest, and all vested Options will continue to be subject to the Equity Incentive Plan and be exercisable for a period of 90 days after the Termination Date; (iii) in the case of the Disability of a Participant, all Options shall remain and continue to vest (and are exercisable) in accordance with the terms of the Option Plan for a period of 12 months after the Termination Date, provided that any Options that have not been exercised (whether vested or not) within 12 months after the Termination Date shall automatically and immediately expire and be forfeited on such date; (iv) in the case of the retirement of a Participant, the Board shall have discretion, with respect to such Options, to determine whether to accelerate the vesting of such Options may remain outstanding following the Termination Date, provided, however, that in no event shall such Options be exercisable for more than 12 months after the Termination Date; and (v) in all other cases where a Participant ceases to be eligible under the Equity Incentive Plan, including a termination without Cause or a voluntary resignation, unless otherwise determined by the Board, all unvested Options shall automatically and immediately expire and be forfeited as of the Termination Date, and all vested Options will continue to be subject to the Equity Incentive Plan and be exercisable for a period of 90 days after the Termination Date.
+Subject to a limited extension if an Option expires during a Black Out Period, Options may be exercised for a period of up to ten years after the grant date, provided that: (i) upon a Participant's termination for Cause, all Options, whether vested or not as at the Termination Date will automatically and immediately expire and be forfeited; (ii) upon the death of a Participant, all unvested Options as at the Termination Date shall automatically and immediately vest, and all vested Options will continue to be subject to the Equity Incentive Plan and be exercisable for a period of 90 days after the Termination Date; (iii) in the case of the Disability of a Participant, all Options shall remain and continue to vest (and are exercisable) in accordance with the terms of the Option Plan for a period of 12 months after the Termination Date, provided that any Options that have not been exercised (whether vested or not) within 12 months after the Termination Date shall automatically and immediately expire and be forfeited on such date; (iv) in the case of the retirement of a Participant, the Board shall have discretion, with respect to such Options, to determine whether to accelerate the vesting of such Options, cancel such Options with or without payment and determine how long, if at all, such Options may remain outstanding following the Termination Date, provided, however, that in no event shall such Options be exercisable for more than 12 months after the Termination Date; and (v) in all other cases where a Participant ceases to be eligible under the Equity Incentive Plan, including a termination without Cause or a voluntary resignation, unless otherwise determined by the Board, all unvested Options shall automatically and immediately expire and be forfeited as of the Termination Date, and all vested Options will continue to be subject to the Equity Incentive Plan and be exercisable for a period of 90 days after the Termination Date.

 The exercise price of the Options is determined by the Board at the time an Option is granted, provided that in no event will such exercise price be lower than the last closing price of the Subordinate Voting Shares on the TSXV less any discount permitted by the rules or policies of the TSXV at the time the Option is granted.
+Participants (with the exception of Investor Relations Service Providers) can elect to undertake a "cashless exercise" of the Options granted to them, pursuant to which the Subordinate Voting Shares otherwise deliverable upon the exercise of the Option may be sold for an amount equal to the exercise price of the Option.
+Participants (with the exception of Investor Relations Service Providers) can also elect to undertake a "net exercise" procedure of their then-vested and exercisable Options, whereby the Participant shall be entitled to receive such number of Subordinate Voting Shares (rounded down to the nearest whole number) obtained pursuant to the formula set out in the Equity Incentive Plan.